danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipc-bool" name="isIpc">Whether we're an IPC client instance: isIpc</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isipcworker-bool" name="isIpcWorker">Whether we're an IPC server process (as opposed to an event handler): isIpcWorker</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#wrapmessage-array-message-danog-madelineproto-eventhandler-message" name="wrapMessage">Wrap a Message constructor into an abstract Message object: wrapMessage</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#wrapupdate-array-update-danog-madelineproto-eventhandler-update" name="wrapUpdate">Wrap an Update constructor into an abstract Update object: wrapUpdate</a>

 * <a href="auth.bindTempAuthKey.html" name="auth.bindTempAuthKey">You cannot use this method directly, instead modify the PFS and default_temp_auth_key_expires_in settings, see https://docs.madelineproto.xyz/docs/SETTINGS.html for more info: auth.bindTempAuthKey</a>